-Budapest, Hungary – Following their open call to queer- and trans-identified performers, Berlin’s queer performance ensemble Queerdos have facilitated a workshop with four young Budapest-based artists.
+Budapest, Hungary – Following their open call to queer- and trans-identified performers, the queer and LGBTQ+ performance ensemble Queerdos from Berlin have facilitated a workshop with four young Budapest-based artists.
 This Saturday 28th, at Auróra, their week of workshops will culminate in a unique show, blending together spoken word, music and performance.

 The four Budapest-based performers are Kinga Fancsali, Róbert Fekete, Andrea Lukács and Diego Olea.